 Top 4 White Hat Marketing Techniques Explained

 There is a lot of debate within the online marketing community over what techniques are acceptable to get high website rankings and stay that way.
-On the one hand, every website owner wants fast results, repeat customers, and wants to stay high in the rankings indefinitely.
+On the one hand, every website owner wants fast results, and repeat customers, and wants to stay high in the rankings indefinitely.
 On the other hand, they want the results to be achieved as quickly as possible, understandably, but they are looking for said results to be achieved under unrealistic time frames.
 There are two sets of techniques to help you achieve those results.

 The two techniques have been given the designation of white hat and black hat.
 Both techniques seem to help and can be easily justified.
 However, in this particular article, we will deal with only white hat marketing techniques because, although a good argument can be made for the implementation of black hat, most times the goal is just to drive traffic or people to click on your website’s links.